jhgarner/Xest-Window-Manager/README.md

 If you've never seen the Haskell language before, jumping into this codebase is probably a bad idea.
-If you have a little bit of experience, I would recommend taking a look at some of the files in the src/Tiler/ folder as well as the and src/FocusList.hs files.
-All of the functions in there are "pure" in that they only modify internal data structures.
+If you have a little bit of experience, I would recommend taking a look at some of the files in the src/Tiler/ folder.
+All of the functions in there are "pure" in that they only modify internal data structures and don't require knowing much about Xlib.

 The weirdest things you will find in those files are the uses of "Fix" and "cata".
 I would highly recommend reading https://blog.sumtypeofway.com/posts/introduction-to-recursion-schemes.html if you haven't seen them before.
-That blog series fundamentally changed how I thought about recursion and ADT's.
+That blog series fundamentally changed how I thought about recursion and ADTs.
 I likely would have given up on this project if I hadn't found that way of organizing the code.

 If you want to look at the other parts of the codebase, you'll need a basic